danielpeter/specfem3d_globe/04_running_the_solver.md

 - `depth:` Set the depth of the force source (km).

-- `source time function:` Set the type of source time function: 0 = Gaussian function, 1 = Ricker function, 2 = Heaviside (step) function, 3 = monochromatic function, 4 = Gaussian function as defined in Meschede, Myhrvold, and Tromp (2011).
+- `source time function:` Set the type of source-time function: 0 = Gaussian function, 1 = Ricker function, 2 = Heaviside (step) function, 3 = monochromatic function, 4 = Gaussian function as defined in Meschede, Myhrvold, and Tromp (2011).

 - `factor force source:` Set the magnitude of the force source (units in Newton N).